Frisk9571/9lives/README.md

 # 9lives
-A open-source, legacy version of catsanctuary
+A legacy version of catsanctuary